SanderKnape/blog/content/post/installing-private-git-repositories-npm-install-docker.md

   IdentityFile ~/.ssh/github
 ```

-Be sure to replace the name of the key with the name that you have choosen.
+Be sure to replace the name of the key with the name that you have chosen.

 You should now be able to clone your private repository through SSH with the following command: